Financial inclusion, E-Commerce and Rural India

 What are the components of Lyra’s unique solution for rural India?

-With more than 1.3 lakh Branch Post Master on the move daily to carry out postal services are offering various services like cash withdrawal, cash deposit, postal life insurance, money order, speed post-booking, etc.
+More than 1.3 lakh Branch Post Master on the move daily to carry out postal services are offering various services.
+Including cash withdrawal, cash deposit, postal life insurance, money order, speed post-booking, etc.

 This fully automated real-time solution not only is enabled with biometric authentication, barcode, solar panel, etc. but it also offers secured connectivity via SIM cards in POS terminals on a secure & private APN with Pan India coverage.